 First-Year Scholars Program Coursework

-As a cohort, students take a First-Year Seminar course specifically designed to provide a basis for the research components of the Siena and Utrecht study trips.
+As a cohort, students take a First-Year Seminar course specifically designed to provide a basis for the research components of the Siena study trip.
 This writing-intensive course fulfills a student’s first year Liberal Arts requirement.

-Students complete their Research Studio II requirement via a study trip to Siena, Italy, titled Living the Past in the Present: the Art of Archive, led by faculty Brian Sikes, or to Utrecht, Netherlands, titled Imagining Tomorrow, led by faculty Kirsten Leenaars.
+Students complete their Research Studio II requirement via a study trip to Siena, Italy, titled Living the Past in the Present: the Art of Archive.

 First-Year Scholars students will be granted $2,500 toward the cost of their study trip, and SAIC’s 6-credit off-campus study requirement will be partially fulfilled.
 This course fulfills the first-year Research Studio II course requirement as well, opening a space in the spring semester for an additional course elective.

-Having fulfilled the Research II course typically taken this semester, students will be able to add an additional elective course of their choice to their schedule.
+Students have the opportunity to register for a suite of other elective Scholars course offerings.
+Having fulfilled the Research Studio II course typically taken this semester, students will be able to add an additional elective course of their choice to their schedule.

 First-Year Scholars Program Q&A

 Will I be taking more credit hours than my peers during fall and spring semesters of my first year?